Death, Taxes and Veeam Price Increases

 In the end, this is not about just flashing up some pricing and saying we are less.
 Both companies have software pricing readily available on their websites, so it is pretty easy to get your hands on it and compare.
 What I hope you can gain here is a better understanding of how the two companies approach pricing from the customer’s perspective.

 First, let’s get an easy one out of the way – pricing for cloud services.

 As you can see from our blog about Unitrends and Veeam Cloud, Veeam has no cloud pricing.
 Veeam has no cloud.

 Unitrends on the other hand has cloud backup storage for long-term retention in our Forever Cloud that costs ten cents per GB per month (sounds high versus AWS or Google, but it’s actually cheaper if you read this analysis) with no charge for retention.
 When you are getting offsite cloud backup storage with a grandfather-father-son (GFS) retention policy that keeps an infinite number of yearly backups, it is pretty valuable not to pay for the storage used by retention, bandwidth, recoveries, and other hidden fees you normally see from cloud providers.
-See this video for a great summary of hidden cloud backup fees.

 By the way, Unitrends Forever Cloud actually allows customers to leverage our DRaaS service for free now, which gives you the ability to failover into the Unitrends Cloud.